 10. People Have Been Using Cannabis for Over 10,000 Years

 Yes, you may be surprised by this number but evidence shows that cannabis has been around for more than 10 millennials.
 The reason why cannabis is important to us is that its use was the first step towards the discovery of the ECS and understanding the critical role that the system plays in human health.
 Without cannabis coming into the picture, few people would know about the ECS.

 It has also been found that the herb has over 100 cannabinoids and terpenes that may have different impacts on the endogenous cannabinoid system.
-For instance, studies have found that full-spectrum CBD, which contains terpenes flavonoids and trace amounts of THC a more effective chronic treatment and management of substance compared to pure forms such as Isolate CBD.
+For instance, studies have found that full-spectrum CBD, which contains terpenes flavonoids, and trace amounts of THC a more effective chronic treatment and management of substances compared to pure forms such as Isolate CBD.